-The popularity of cycling has exploded over the last couple of years, which means more of us than ever are taking to two wheels for the first time or returning to them after a long period away.
-If you’re one of those, then have a read of our top cycling goals for beginners to get you prepared for the journey ahead.
+The popularity of cycling has exploded in recent years, which means more of us than ever are taking to two wheels for the first time or returning to them after a long period away.
+If you’re a new or returning cyclist, then have a read of our top cycling goals for beginners to get you prepared for the journey ahead.

-Okay, so if you’re reading an article about the best cycling goals for beginners then we’re going to assume you already have your bike sorted (if not, just head on over to Halfords for all the latest models!).
-But what about accessories?
+If you’re reading an article about the best cycling goals for beginners, we’re going to assume you already have your bike sorted (if not, just head on over to Halfords for all the latest models!).
+But what about bike accessories?

 Here are the ones we reckon every cycling starter pack should include: